Plate Surrender in MissouriPage Overview

 Visit our relocation guide for information on Missouri recreational opportunities, jobs and more.

 After leaving the state, you’re not required to surrender your Missouri license plates.
 The DOR does strongly encourage destroying the plates to prevent unlawful use.
-If you prefer, you can have the DOR destroy the plates for you by mailing them to:

 Before handing over the car keys, remove the license plates from the vehicle.
 In some instances, you may be allowed to transfer the plates to another vehicle under your name.
 If it’s a different vehicle type, surrender the plates to the DOR and receive credit for any unused portion of the original registration fee against the registration fee of your other vehicle.